Kingdom of Kinda

+The Kingdom of Kinda (كِنْدَة الملوك) also called the Kindite kingdom, was a central Arabian kingdom ruled by the Hujrid dynasty that existed from the 3rd century CE to the 6th century CE.

+The Kinda originated from Ghamr Dhi Kinda, located about 90 kilometers northwest of modern Mecca, near the important trade routes that connected southern Arabia with the Red Sea and the Mediterranean.
+This early homeland positioned them within the commercial and political sphere of the Incense Road, and they appear to have been known to Greek and Roman sources as the Kanraîtai (Κανρᾶῖται) and the Kinaidokolpitai (Κιναϊδοκολπιταί), the earliest recorded reference to the Kindites.
+Their proximity to these trade networks gave them influence over both land and maritime routes, linking them with the wider economic systems of Aksum and Rome.

+By the late second century AD, however, Aksumite expansion brought military campaigns into northern Arabia, disrupting local powers and driving the Kinda from their ancestral lands near Mecca.
+In the aftermath, they established a new political and cultural center at Qaryat al-Fāw, on the southern edge of the Ṭuwayq mountain range, which became the capital of their kingdom.

-The roughly century-long rule of the Kinda was the first known nomadic Arab monarchy and the first attempt by the tribes to regulate their affairs in a centralized manner.
-The Kindite kingdom presaged the centralization movement under Islam in the early 7th century.
-Likely influenced by the sedentary civilization of Himyar, the Kindite monarchs ruled their domains from urban settlements.
-The rule of the kingdom's founder Hujr Akil al-Murar was characterized by domestic peace.
-He was succeeded by his sons Amr al-Maqsur and Mu'awiya al-Jawn, who ruled over Najd and the Yamama, respectively.
-The tribes of the Rabi'a faction revolted and likely killed Amr.
-His son and successor al-Harith is the first Kindite king attested in contemporary Byzantine sources.
-His sons' assaults on the Byzantine frontier provinces in the Levant likely precipitated the Byzantines' establishment of an alliance with the Kinda to serve as tribal federates of the empire, alongside the Ghassanids, in 502.
+Under the Ḥujrid dynasty, founded by Ḥujr Akil al-Murar, the Kindite kingdom expanded its authority across central Arabia, ruling over the Maadd confederation under the broader influence of Ḥimyarite expansion into the region.
+Hujr was succeeded by his sons Amr al-Maqsur and Mu'awiya al-Jawn, who ruled over Najd and the Yamama, respectively.
+Amr's son and successor al-Harith is the first Kindite king attested in contemporary Byzantine sources.
+His assaults on the Byzantine frontier provinces in the Levant likely precipitated the Byzantines' establishment of an alliance with the Kinda to serve as tribal federates of the empire, alongside the Ghassanids, in 502.

-After al-Harith's death, his four sons, each ruling over a different grouping of tribes within the Ma'add confederation, became absorbed in their constituents' blood feuds, greatly weakening the kingdom in Najd.
-The Kindite kings in the Yamama similarly became entangled in conflicts between their subject tribes.
-Several Kindite kings in Najd and the Yamama were slain in the internecine fighting.
-The heavy losses and their fraying control over the tribes prompted the Kinda's abandonment of their kingdom and return to the Hadramawt.
-There, many of their tribesmen had remained and controlled parts of the region.
-Several Kindites attained power and influence in the Caliphate, the Islamic empire established after the Islamic prophet Muhammad's death in 632.
-However, these Kindites hailed from different branches of the tribe, the Banu Akil al-Murar having lost their leadership role.
+After al-Harith's death, his four sons, each ruling over a different grouping of tribes within the Ma'add confederation, became absorbed in their constituents' blood feuds, greatly weakening the kingdom in central Arabia.
+Several Kindite were slain in the internecine fighting, and the heavy losses, and their fraying control over the tribes prompted the Kinda's abandonment of their kingdom and relocation to the Hadramawt.
+Several Kindites later attained power and influence in the Caliphate, the Islamic empire established after the Islamic prophet Muhammad's death in 632.